-Growth form Monitor indicator individual for: Sample 3x/week until all tagged individuals show: Sample 1x/week until all tagged individuals show: Then 2 : Then: Sample 2x/week until all individuals show: Sample 1x/week until: Then: Forb Initial growth One or more fully unfolded leaves NA Commence every-other week monitoring for flowering phenology Monitor indicator individuals for evidence of senescence NA No more full sized leaves are present End sampling season Graminoid Initial growth >50% of plant is green or three consecutive bouts of no change >95% of plant is green Commence every-other week monitoring for flowering phenology Monitor indicator individuals for >5% Leaf senescence (i.e. percentage of plant that is green <95%) <95% green leaves <5% of plant is green End sampling season Pine Emerging needles or pollen cone development Young needles No young leaves Commence every-other week monitoring for open cone End sampling season when no more fresh pollen cones visible NA NA NA Semi-evergreen broadleaf 4 Breaking leaf or flower buds Young leaves OR >50% of canopy is full with leaves OR three consecutive bouts of no change No more young leaves OR 95% or more of canopy is full with leaves Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves 3 One or more colored leaves <5% of canopy full with green or colored leaves End sampling season
+Growth form Monitor indicator individual for: Sample 3x/week until all tagged individuals of a given species show: Sample 1x/week until all tagged individuals of a given species show: Then : Then: Sample 2x/week until all individuals show: Sample 1x/week until: Then: Graminoid Initial growth >50% of plant is green or three consecutive bouts of no change >95% of plant is green OR three consecutive bouts with no change Commence every-other week monitoring for flowering phenology Monitor indicator individuals for >5% Leaf senescence (i.e., percentage of plant that is green <95%) <95% green leaves <5% of plant is green OR three consecutive bouts with no change End sampling season Pine Emerging needles or pollen cone development Young needles No young leaves Commence every-other week monitoring for open cone End sampling season when no more fresh pollen cones visible NA NA NA Semi- evergreen broadleaf Breaking leaf or flower buds Young leaves OR >50% of canopy is full with leaves OR three consecutive bouts of no change No more young leaves OR 95% or more of canopy is full with leaves OR three consecutive bouts with no change Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves One or more colored leaves <5% of canopy full with green or colored leaves OR three consecutive bouts with no change End sampling season

-1 This is generally applicable to temperate or boreal systems; sites lacking a distinct growing season where growth occurs year-round or is episodic such that a growing season cannot be defined will be monitored on a weekly basis.
+&lt;sup>1 This is generally applicable to temperate or boreal systems; sites lacking a distinct growing season where growth occurs year-round or is episodic such that a growing season cannot be defined will be monitored on a weekly basis.

-2 If flowering phenology precedes leaf/needle bud break skip the steps outlined in this column and decrease monitoring to watching indicator individuals for fall senescence or end monitoring for the season as specified in the following column.
+&lt;sup>2 If flowering phenology precedes leaf/needle bud break skip the steps outlined in this column and decrease monitoring to watching indicator individuals for fall senescence or end monitoring for the season as specified in the following column.

-3 Seasonal monitoring may end at this point if senescence does not occur.
+&lt;sup>3 Seasonal monitoring may end at this point if senescence does not occur.

-4 Semi-evergreen broadleaf growthform may be used for species in which life history varies with latitude.
-Monitoring strategy should be driven by phenophase observations.
+&lt;sup>4 Semi-evergreen broadleaf growth form may be used for species in which life history varies with latitude.
+Growth Form assignment will be provided by Science, consistent with USA-NPN guidelines.